Basil: Growing conditions

-Basil plants require regular watering, but not as much attention as is needed in other climates.
-If its leaves have wilted from lack of water, it will recover if watered thoroughly and placed in a sunny location.
-Yellow leaves towards the bottom of the plant are an indication that the plant has been stressed; usually this means that it needs less water, or less or more fertilizer.
-Basil can be propagated reliably from cuttings with the stems of short cuttings suspended in water for two weeks or until roots develop.
+Basil prefers well-drained organic soils, as adequate oxygen availability in the root zone is essential for optimal plant growth.
+Poor soil drainage can lead to root hypoxia, which negatively affects overall plant development and essential oil yield.

 Pruning, flowering, and seeding

 Once a stem produces flowers, foliage production stops on that stem, the stem becomes woody, and essential oil production declines.
 To prevent this, a basil-grower may pinch off any flower stems before they are fully mature.
 Because only the blooming stem is so affected, some stems can be pinched for leaf production, while others are left to bloom for decoration or seeds.
 Picking the leaves off the plant helps promote growth, largely because the plant responds by converting pairs of leaflets next to the topmost leaves into new stems.

 Once the plant is allowed to flower, it may produce seed pods containing small black seeds, which can be saved and planted the following year.
 If allowed to go to seed, a basil plant will grow back the next year.